COVID-19 advice: Please follow current government advice and check opening times before travel.

-At EPIC, which was recently awarded Europe’s Leading Tourist Attraction at the World Travel Awards, discover Ireland from the outside in and find out why saying “I’m Irish” is one of the biggest conversation starters, no matter where you are.
+At EPIC, which was recently awarded Europe’s Leading Tourist Attraction at the World Travel Awards for the third year in a row (2019, 2020 and 2021), discover Ireland from the outside in and find out why saying “I’m Irish” is one of the biggest conversation starters, no matter where you are.

 EPIC tells the moving and unforgettable stories of those who left the island of Ireland, and how they influenced and shaped the world.
 EPIC embraces the past and the future with 1,500 years of Irish history and culture housed in its atmospheric vaults.